acrontum/.github/profile/readme.md

 # Hey, we're Acrontum

-We're Just an international bunch of people who love what we do, and where we do it.
+We're just an international bunch of people who love what we do, and where we do it.

 ## Say hi